 WE HANDLE ALL TYPES OF FAMILY LAW ISSUES IN DIVORCE

-Getting a divorce is about a lot more than filling out the right paperwork and filing the right forms.
-It is about handling all relevant family law issues so that your rights are protected and that you are in the best position for the future.
-At RPB Family Law, our Ottawa divorce lawyers put in the time, resources, and attention to detail to handle each and every case the right way.
-We help our clients with all family law issues related to their divorce, including:
+Ending a marriage involves more than just completing the correct paperwork and submitting the right forms.
+It’s about addressing all pertinent family law issues to safeguard your rights and ensure a secure future.
+At RPB Family Law, our Ottawa lawyers invest time, resources, and meticulous attention to manage each case appropriately.
+We assist our clients with all family law matters related to concluding their union, including:

 - Property division;